ESTABLISHED BY GOVERNMENT LEADERS

-The premise of FFAR’s formation was that increased investment in innovative partnerships and cutting edge research and development would be critical to nourishing a growing global population.
+The premise of FFAR’s formation was that increased investment in cutting edge research and development, through public-private partnerships, would be critical to nourishing a growing global population.
 The Foundation for Food and Agriculture Research was created to support food and agriculture research, foster collaboration, and advance and complement the mission of the U.S. Department of Agriculture.

 After the Farm Bill was signed into law, Secretary Vilsack and the U.S. Department of Agriculture (USDA) began building the Foundation from the ground up.

 On July 15, 2014, the Foundation for Food and Agriculture Research was officially incorporated.

 The Farm Bill initially provided FFAR with $200M to invest in research and required that FFAR match those funds with equal or greater non-federal dollars.

 The 2014 Farm Bill specified that a Board of Directors composed of appointed voting members and five ex-officio nonvoting members govern the Foundation.
 The five ex-officio members include:

 - The Under Secretary of Research, Education, and Economics